stridecolossus/JOVE/docs/blog/part-2-triangle/render-pass.md

 }
 ```

-A frame buffer is created using the following factory that as usual first populates a Vulkan descriptor (validation omitted for brevity):
+A frame buffer is created using the following factory that as usual first populates a Vulkan descriptor:

 ```java
 public static FrameBuffer create(RenderPass pass, Dimensions extents, List<View> attachments) {